Khalid-Siddiqi/Line-Intersection-Python/README.md

 # Line-Intersection-Python
-I have used Python To Show GUI of Version of 3 Different Line Intersection Algorithms
+I have used Python Tkinter Library To Show the GUI Version's of 3 Different Line Intersection Algorithms:
+* Bently-Ottomann Method
+* Slope and Intersect Method
+* Parametric Method